nexcess/nexcess-api-docs/cloud-server/cluster-add.md

 # Portal: Cloud Servers

 ## cloud-server:add-cluster
-Creates a new cloud server cluter and orders an associated service.
+Creates a new cloud server cluster and orders an associated service.

 This task is queued, meaning it will be completed out-of-band from the current request.
 The response payload will include a Location header that can be polled to determine the status of the task. @see task:show.